-The cafés are also filling up as people stroll and have coffee in the city centre.
+The cafés are filling up as people stroll and have coffee in the city centre.

 They have dressed to impress in the same way we wear our best outfits for Saturday night cocktails.

-This Croatian phenomena is Špica, pronounced like pizza and it translates as peak – occurring at the end of the week.
+This Croatian phenomena is Špica, pronounced as pizza -translates as peak and takes place at the end of the week.

-It means to drink coffee but also crucially it’s about being seen.
+It means to drink coffee but also crucially it’s also about being seen!